 Free attractions in Cornwall

 Making quality memories with your family and friends doesn’t have to cost the earth, which these fantastic free attractions in Cornwall prove.
-From fascinating museums to beautiful gardens, there’s bound to be a free attraction to keep you entertained for each day of your holiday itinerary while in the county.
+From fascinating museums to beautiful gardens, there’s bound to be a free attraction to keep you entertained on your caravan holiday in Cornwall.

 When staying at a caravan site in Cornwall, all you need is a trusty tent, a supply of food, and a bit of imagination and you can have all the fun you need for very little cost.
-See our favourite free attractions in Cornwall below for inspiration.
+See our favourite free days out in Cornwall below for inspiration.

 Mount Edgcumbe Country Park

-While the house and gardens do incur an entrance charge, it is completely free to make use of the 865 acres of country park, which are incredibly beautiful.
-They are inclusive of the National Camelia Collection as well as the majority of the formal gardens, making the park popular with those who love both nature and horticulture.
-Mount Edgcumbe Country Park is open daily all year round, and looks breathtaking during all seasons.
+While the house and gardens do incur an entrance charge, it is completely free to make use of the 865 acres of country park at Mount Edgcumbe Country Park.
+The gardens are host to an array of beautiful flowers, including the National Camelia Collection.
+Stroll along the magnificent formal gardens and spot the different types of plants and flowers, the park is popular with those who love both nature and horticulture.
+The gardens are open daily all year round and looks breathtaking during all seasons.

 Royal Cornwall Museum

-For those interested in Cornwall’s colourful past, this free attraction is a must-visit, and one that can be enjoyed by all the family.
-Filled with archives relating to Cornwall and the South West of England, as well as collections such as European archaeology, social history, and world cultures, this superb museum will keep even the most curious of people occupied.
+For those interested in Cornwall’s colourful past, this free activity is a must-visit and one that can be enjoyed by all the family.
+The Royal Cornwall Museum is filled with archives relating to Cornwall and the South West of England, as well as collections such as European archaeology, social history, and world cultures, this superb museum will keep even the most curious of people occupied.
 One exhibition to look out for includes fine and decorative artwork by Cornish artists, designers and makers, alongside significant works by nationally and internationally important artists from other parts of the world.

 Falmouth Art Gallery